Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 **match(queryDescriptors,trainDescriptors)**

-① The first parameter "**queryDescriptors**" is the image feature vector to be matched.
+① The first parameter `queryDescriptors` is the image feature vector to be matched.

-② The second parameter "**trainDescriptors**" is the image feature vector that needs to be matched.
+② The second parameter `trainDescriptors` is the image feature vector that needs to be matched.

 <img class="common_img" src="../_static/media/chapter_5/section_18/media/image14.png" />

 **Draw matches: drawMatches** function will used.
 The specific format and parameters are as follow.

-**drawMatches(src1,kp1,src2,kp2,match,matchesMask,flags)**
+`drawMatches(src1,kp1,src2,kp2,match,matchesMask,flags)`

-① The first parameter "**src1**" is the matching image 1.
+① The first parameter `src1` is the matching image 1.

-② The second parameter "**kp1**" is the feature of image 1.
+② The second parameter `kp1` is the feature of image 1.

-③ The third parameter "**src2**" is the matching image 2.
+③ The third parameter `src2` is the matching image 2.

-④ The fourth parameter "**kp2**" is the feature of the image 2.
+④ The fourth parameter `kp2` is the feature of the image 2.

-⑤ The fifth parameter "**match**" is the set of matching points to be drawn.
+⑤ The fifth parameter `match` is the set of matching points to be drawn.

-⑥ The sixth parameter "**matchesMask**" determines which images to draw.
+⑥ The sixth parameter `matchesMask` determines which images to draw.
 If it is set as None, all the images will be drawn.

-⑦ The seventh parameter "**flags**" represents the drawing flag.
+⑦ The seventh parameter `flags` represents the drawing flag.
 0 indicates that all the features will be drawn, and 2 indicates that only the matched

 feature will be drawn.
 4 stands for the drawing styles.